 In addition to the standard transcript students may also receive an official university diploma for the semester.
 To be eligible for the diploma, students must select the additional language courses at their correct level (210 French Vocabulary Enrichment; 310 French Vocabulary Enrichment OR 303 Linguistics; 410 French Vocabulary Enrichment OR 403 Linguistics.
 405 Techniques d’Expression) plus three French electivescorresponding to the placement level.

 |Fall or Spring Semester||up to 18||2.5 GPA; minimum one year of recent college level French|

 Students on the French Language and Culture Program or the Intensive French Language Program can choose to take a service learning component in addition to the standard program courses.
 Students will design and run English language workshops for French high school students.
 They will work with CUEF professors to prepare the workshops and activities, prepare a research paper and give a presentation at the end of the course, as well as spending time in the French high school working with local students.
 This is a wonderful opportunity for students to fully engage with the local community.
 This course is in addition to the electives and does not replace them and is for a recommended 3 semester credits.
 The course requires a minimum of 10 students to run.

-A transcript will be issued by the CUEF Université Grenoble Alpes.
-A supplemental fee will be required for this option.
+A transcript will be issued by the CUEF.
+A supplement fee of $495 will be required for this option.
 Please contact the AIFS Admissions Officer for details.